ssalma2002/MyNotes/README.md

 samples, guidance on mobile development, and a full API reference.
 ## Register view
-A simple form in which the user have to enter an email and password. connected with firebase.
+A simple form in which the user have to enter an email and password.
+Connected with firebase.
+Email Verification
 ## Login view
-A simple form in which the user have to enter your email and password , that he has already registered in the system. connected with firebase.
+A simple form in which the user have to enter your email and password , that he has already registered in the system.
+Connected with firebase.